marcellinus-witarsah/credit-score-modelling-old/README.md

 Credit Scorecard will show how points represented by the bins generated from the predictor variable.
 Generating the score points will involve scaling calculations from the logistic regression parameters and WoE(s) from grouped attributes inside each characteristics.
 The formula for calculating the points is:
 $$\text{Attribute Score} = -(WoE_{j}*\beta_{i}+\frac{a}{n}) * Factor + \frac{Offset}{n}$$

+Factor act as a scaling point to convert the log of odds of an event into a points.
+Offset act as a starting credit score.
 We can calculate Factor and Offset by these formulas:
 $$\text{pdo} = Factor * \ln{(2)} \text{, therefore } Factor = pdo / \ln{(2)}$$
 $$\text{Offset} = Score - {Factor * \ln(Odds)}$$